starci183/cetus-clmm-bot/README.md

 ### Custom Logic

-Bot có thể được extend với:
+The bot can be extended with:
 - Custom tick strategies
 - Multiple position management
 - Advanced risk management
-- Integration với other DEXs
+- Integration with other DEXs
 - Arbitrage opportunities

 ## 📚 API Documentation